tarwn/lessthandot-hugo/blogs/content/posts/2011-03-07-learn-the-platform-differences-to.md

 SELECT * FROM Test
 ```

-Now, let&#8217;s drop the table and take a look at what happens when the length of the data is more than the column size we want
+Now, let's drop the table and take a look at what happens when the length of the data is more than the column size we want

 Drop the table